FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 15. Repeat the steps above for the secondary NameServer.

 {. :warn}
-> It might take SquareSpace up to 24 to 48 hours to update te changes globally.
+> It might take SquareSpace between 24 and 48 hours to update te changes globally.

 {% endtab %}